artkrv/TelesoftasTextWrapper/README.md

 ### Algorithm:

-First I thought there a mistake, as wrapper should take as few lines as pissible, so the exsample should look like:
+First I thought there a mistake, as wrapper should take as few lines as possible, so the example should look like:
 123
 4 1
 123